AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

   * ``opponent`` - User info of the opponent.
   * ``hasTargetScore`` -  Instructs the mini app whether to ignore whatever target score array is passed in the ``engagementInfo`` field of the JSON data.
   * ``isSinglePlayer`` -  If true, mini app should setup game play for single player mode, otherwise mini app should setup the game in multiplayer mode.
-  * ``isSoundMuted`` -  If true, mini app should mute all sounds during game play.
-The sound state can change within the lifetime of the mini app through the
+  * ``isSoundMuted`` -  Initial sound state of your mini app.
+If true, mini app should mute all sounds at start of game play.
+The sound state can change within the lifetime of the mini app through the ``onAppStateChange`` event.
-    ``onSoundStateChange`` event.
   * ``difficultyLevel`` - The difficulty level of game play ranging from 1 (easiest) to 5 (hardest).
 Normally, there are arrays in the ``engagementInfo`` field which usually corresponds to a particular difficulty level (ex. target core, speed, etc.) which should be treated as parameters in defining how difficult a level should be.